kumsa-Mergia/DevOps/README.md

 ## Infrastructure as Code (IaC)

-- Learn how to define and manage infrastructure using code with tools like Terraform and Ansible.
+In this section, you'll explore the benefits and principles of IaC.
+Learn how to define and manage infrastructure using code with tools like Terraform and Ansible.

-- Automate the provisioning of cloud resources and configuration of infrastructure.
+**Key Benefits**:
-- Understand the benefits of IaC, such as version control, repeatability, and automation.
+- Version control and repeatability

-**Practice:**
+- Consistent and automated infrastructure provisioning

-- Use Terraform to provision a cloud-based infrastructure.
+**Practice**:
-- Automate application configuration and deployment with Ansible.
+- Use Terraform to provision infrastructure and Ansible to automate server configuration.

-**Resources:**
+**Resources**:
 - [Terraform: Introduction to IaC](https://learn.hashicorp.com/terraform/infrastructure-as-code)
 - [Ansible and IaC](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code)